 3. Communicate the Big, Strategic Picture to Your New Manager (Early and Often)

-Once your manager has an understanding of this strategy, you should make sure that he or she clearly communicates this information with his or her team.
+Once your manager has an understanding of this strategy, you should make sure that they clearly communicates this information with their team.
 Managers deliver on results and targets, while leaders offer direction and vision.
 Letting your managers understand your organization's overall strategy and vision can help empower them to start leading themselves.

 4. Gradually Involve the Manager in the Creation and Modification of Your Business Strategy

 When a manager feels some ownership of the business strategy, he or she can move from manager to leader.
-Management is about controlling budgets and overseeing tasks, while leadership is about unleashing someone's potential, engaging him or her around strategic priorities and driving a team forward in a shared direction.
+Management is about controlling budgets and overseeing tasks, while leadership is about unleashing someone's potential, engaging them around strategic priorities and driving a team forward in a shared direction.